pelias/pelias/WOF_Venues_Import/README.md

 ## Functionality

 ### Required
 - [ ] Implement script(s) to download venue data bundles to a target machine.
-This will be used by engineers to set up their local development environments as well as by the ops framework to setup dev/staging/production import pipeline worker machines.
-		> QUESTION: Determine if this should include campus records, since all airports are stored with type campus as opposed to venue.
+This will be used by engineers to set up their local development environments as well as by the ops framework to setup dev/staging/production import pipeline worker machines. :question: Determine if this should include campus records, since all airports are stored with type campus as opposed to venue. :question:

 - [ ] Improve WOF venue bundle generation code to build more venue bundles.
 Ideally this work would result in a single planet-wide bundle of venue data that can be downloaded without the use of GitLFS.
 - [ ] Update existing WOF importer to index venue records as well as administrative areas.
 - [ ] Update the logic that guards against invalid combinations of layers and sources parameters in queries.
 API should allow users to search with sources=wof&layers=venue,address.